Supersymmetric Ground States of 3d $\mathcal{N}=4$ Gauge Theories on a Riemann Surface: Supersymmetric vacua and Assumptions

 In this paper, we will assume that for generic values of the FI parameter $\zeta$, the gauge symmetry is broken to at most a discrete subgroup and therefore $\sigma = \varphi = 0$.
 This means $\mu_\C^{-1}(0) \cap \mu_\R^{-1}(\zeta) \subset T^*M$ has no continuous stabilisers for generic $\zeta$.
 This is a constraint on the data $G$, $M$.

-If we restrict attention to unitary quivers, discrete stabilisers cannot appear because fundamental and anti-fundamental representations of unitary groups are miniscule.
+If we restrict attention to unitary quivers, discrete stabilisers cannot appear (see e.g.~\cite{Okounkov:2015spn}, section~4).
 The assumption is then equivalent to the statement that the gauge symmetry is completely broken or $\mu_\C^{-1}(0) \cap \mu_\R^{-1}(\zeta)$ has no non-trivial stabilisers.
 Although not strictly necessary for this paper, to avoid some technicalities we restrict attention to this case.

 With this understood, the remaining equations in~\eqref{eq:vacuum} describe the Higgs branch as a smooth hyper-K\"ahler quotient, \be X \cong \mu_\C^{-1}(0) \cap \mu_\R^{-1}(\zeta) /G . \ee which is a Nakajima quiver variety.
 In our assumption, a generic FI parameter means \be \zeta \in \mathfrak{t}_C - \bigcup_\mu \widetilde H_\mu \ee where the real hyperplanes $\widetilde H_\mu \subset \mathfrak{t}_C$ correspond to values of the real FI parameter where there is an unbroken gauge symmetry and non-trivial stabilisers.
 The hyperplanes split the parameter space into chambers as in section~\ref{sec:parameter-dependence}.
 We typically fix a chamber $\zeta \in \mathfrak{c}_C$.